API Reference

 Collect returns a new Table derived from input by iterating through its pairs and calling

-the handler on each (key, child)
+the handler on each (key, value)

 tuple.